rearc-data/fred-data-products/docs/GAFDISA066MSFRBNY/product-description.md

 This dataset contains a historical time-series data of Future General Business Conditions/Diffusion Index for New York (GAFDISA066MSFRBNY)	starting from `2001-07-01`.

 The values within the data field labeled `GAFDISA066MSFRBNY` represent general business conditions for New York over six months ahead in `Index` at the time of the corresponding `DATE` field.
-Values are based on seasonally adjusted annual rate.
+Values are seasonally adjusted.

 ### Data Source
 This dataset is provided by the [Federal Reserve Bank of St. Louis](https://fred.stlouisfed.org/) Economic Data (FRED).